intel/openikt/README.md

 # Setup with Docker Compose

-You can setup all the Openikt services with docker-compose/setup.py, please refer docker-compose/README.md for more information.
+You can setup or update Openikt services with docker-compose/setup.py, please refer [docker-compose/README.md](docker-compose/README.md) for more information.

+setup.py can't deploy the app app_ii completely yet, there's no Jenkins server deployment, therefore Image Comparison will not work correctly.
+You can deploy Jenkins manually and create a pipeline job named image-inspector with [openikt-server/app_ii/jenkinsfile](openikt-server/app_ii/jenkinsfile).

 # Document